Belga Films

-Belga Films is a Belgian film production and distribution company founded in 1937 by Elyse Tobback.
-As the oldest film distributor in Belgium, it has played a pivotal role in both the local and international film markets.
-The company is involved in film distribution, production, and theatrical exhibition, with a strong presence in the Benelux region.
+Belga Films was a Belgian film production and distribution company founded in 1937 by Elyse Tobback.
+As the oldest film distributor in Belgium, it played a pivotal role in both the local and international film markets.
+The company was involved in film distribution, production, and theatrical exhibition, with a strong presence in the Benelux region.
+It ceased operations on 12 February 2026.

-Belga Films has expanded its operations through acquisitions, partnerships, and the development of its production arm, Belga Studios, as well as its subsidiary nWave Studios.
+Belga Films expanded its operations through acquisitions, partnerships, and the development of its production arm, Belga Studios, as well as its subsidiary nWave Studios.
+Sister companies Belga Studios and Independent Films continue to operate.

 History

 Formation

 Belga Films was founded in 1937 by Elyse Tobback, making it the oldest independent film distribution company in Belgium.
 The company initially focused on distributing both local and international films, establishing itself as a key player in Belgian cinema with titles such as Berlingot and Company (1939), Cyrano de Bergerac (1946), and The Man in My Life (1951).
 In this period, Tobback's brother-in-law, Luc Hemelaer, joined the company.

 In the 1970s and 1980s, Belga Films widened its distribution portfolio to include a wider range of international films, such as An Impudent Girl (1985), Vagabond (1985), Billy Ze Kick (1985), Chronicle of a Death Foretold (1987).
 At the same time, the company remained committed to promoting local Belgian cinema and played an active role in the early development of video distribution in Wallonia.